 The success of this national promotion is something that Serta would like to see more frequently.
 The more queen size futon mattresses sold, the more successful they gained.

 "This effort told us we can do this type of thing on a national basis," reported Malin, who added that Serta has begun planning a similar national promotion for early next year.

-The company reported the Best Buys advertising campaign generated more than 250 million impressions via national television spots and reached another 22 million people through the advertisement in People. https://futonadvisors.com/twin-size-futon-mattress/
+The company reported the Best Buys advertising campaign generated more than 250 million impressions via national television spots and reached another 22 million people through the advertisement in People.
+To have more information about sizes of futon mattress, read at https://futonadvisors.com/twin-size-futon-mattress/

 Retailers also customized the Best Buys print advertising, selecting six different fronts and 12 different backs featuring different products for newspaper inserts and direct mail efforts.

-As a result of the promotion, Serta dealers also reported an 8 percent increase in average unit selling price in August as well, with retailers selling more $599, $699 and $799 queen size units, according to Malin.
+As a result of the promotion, Serta dealers also reported an 8 percent increase in average unit selling price in August as well, with retailers selling more $599, $699 and $799 for a queen size futon mattress, according to Malin.

-"Traditionally, August is the largest month of the year, but until this year we had never done anything as a corporate entity. this was our first, coordianted, corporate effort," Malin explained.
+"Traditionally, August is the longest month of the year, but until this year we had never done anything as a corporate entity.
+This was our first, coordinated, corporate effort," Malin explained.